-- An English language IELTS level of 6.5 of higher, with a minimum of 6.5 in written English
+- an English language IELTS level of 6.5 of higher, with a minimum of 6.5 in written English

-- A background in Experimental Psychology or a related discipline
+- a background in experimental psychology or a related discipline

-- First class honours or equivalent
+- first class honours or equivalent

-- Experience in programming experiments
+- experience in programming experiments

-- Experience in psychophysiological recordings
+- experience in psychophysiological recordings.

-The successful applicant will receive a scholarship, tax exempt and indexed annually of $28,597 per annum for a period of three years, with a possible 6 month extension, subject to satisfactory progress.
+You'll receive a scholarship, tax exempt and indexed annually of $28,597 per annum for a period of three years, with a possible 6 month extension, subject to satisfactory progress.

-International students will also receive either:
+If you're an international student, you will also receive either:

 - an Australian Government Research Training Program (RTP) fees offset (International)